Installing and Configuring the Cluster Package

 lunash:> cluster enable

 NOTE The core IP address cannot be changed later, except after factory reset.
-Refer to Configuring the Luna Network HSM 7 for Clustering.
+Refer to Installing and Configuring the Cluster Package.

 lunash:> cluster config -service core -ipaddress <appliance_IP>